akostrik/CPP_module_42/README.md

 A member function that is declared within a parent class and is re-defined by a child class

 When you refer to a child class object by a pointer / reference to the parent class, you call a virtual function and execute its child class’s version

+Non-final class with virtual functions should have virtual destructor

 # Reference vs pointer (01 / ex03)
 Pointers and references present some small differences that make them less or more appropriate depending on the use and the lifecycle of the object